cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 * It saves the `db` after a poll, mainly so that _you_ can watch it in real time.
 * It uses `process.stdout.write` and `process.stdout.cursorTo(0)` so that the repetitive logging all happens on a single line.

-Now, observe the relevant content in `handleBlock`.
+Observe the relevant content in `handleBlock`.
 It has to:

 1. Extract the events from transactions.
 Start with this bit.
 2. Extract the events from `EndBlock`.
 Put this bit off till a bit later.